sheetanshuprasad/sheetanshuprasad.github.io/content/posts/how-long-does-it-take-to-learn-mixing.md

 tags = ["mixing", "audio-engineering", "learning", "music-production"]
 +++

-# How Long Does It Take to Learn Mixing?

 One of the most common questions beginners ask is how long it takes to become good at mixing.